 Editor of the Indiana State Bar Association's popular book, the Laws of Aging (formerly the Legal Reference for Older Hoosiers), Lewis has authored or co-authored numerous papers and booklets on elder law issues including Medicaid in Indiana, Advance Directives, Medicaid for the Aging and Disabled in Indiana, Guardianship and Alternatives, The Legal Rights of Indiana Nursing Home Residents, and Housing Alternatives for the Older Person.

 Lewis is a regular faculty member and program chair for the Indiana Continuing Legal Education Forum (ICLEF).
 For the past several years, she has chaired ICLEF'S Elder Law Institute, Advanced Medicaid Forum, and Advanced Elder Law Forum.
 Lewis is also a regular faculty member for educational seminars presented by the Indianapolis Bar Association (IBA), chairing the Medicaid Updates seminar in both 2002 and 2003 and Long Term Care Updates in 2004 and providing the Medicaid updates segment of its "What’s New?" annual workshop in 2005 and 2006.
 She has also chaired seminars from 2006 through the present for the IBA covering such topics as Medicaid Estate Recovery, the effect of the Deficit Reduction Act on Medicaid eligibility issues, and Special Needs Trusts.
 She has been a guest professor at the McKinney School of Law in Indianapolis, focusing primarily on topics that relate to elder law.
-Lewis has served in an advisory capacity to Medicaid caseworkers throughout the state and trained caseworkers, attorneys, and elder care professionals on Medicaid rules and regulations and other issues impacting older adults.
+Lewis has served in an advisory capacity to Medicaid workers throughout the state and trained caseworkers, attorneys, and elder care professionals on Medicaid rules and regulations and other issues impacting older adults.

 Lewis was named as a Fellow of Indiana State Bar Foundation in 2010 and a Master Fellow in 2014.
 Established in 1979, the Fellows are an elite group of Indiana attorneys who demonstrate commitment to the ideals of the Foundation in advancing justice, promoting public understanding of the law, and enhancing the legal professions' performance of its ethical responsibilities.
 Only 1,000 Indiana attorneys are currently members of this select group.
 In 2012, she was also inducted as a Fellow of the Indianapolis Bar Foundation.